Wenyilu1990/Trip-Plan/README.md

 ## Brief Summary about our developement procedure

+After carefully planning our trip day by day, we frame up a [summary file](), where you can see detail information about our trip arrangement and acctual spending.

 Our team 18 applied **Scrum** to manage the whole process.
 In the last two weeks development period, we had **4 all-hands meetings**, including **_Product owner Anes_**, **_Scrum master Wenyi_**, **_developers Chenchen, Jianshen and Xinzhou_**, to review previous work and plan future work.
 Besides, we had **focus meetings**, which just includes Scrum master and developers, to distribute tasks for just 15 minutes every day.

 All our developing procedures can be monitered in [Axosoft](https://xinzhou.axosoft.com/) and [Github](https://github.com/Wenyilu1990/Trip-Plan).